mathandpencil/django-bulk-sync/README.md

 - `key_fields`: Identifying attribute name(s) to match up `new_models` items with database rows.
 If a foreign key is being used as a key field, be sure to pass the `fieldname_id` rather than the `fieldname`.
 - `filters`: Q() filters specifying the subset of the database to work in.
 - `batch_size`: passes through to Django `bulk_create.batch_size` and `bulk_update.batch_size`, and controls how many objects are created/updated per SQL query.
+- `fields`: a list of fields to update - passed through to Django's built in `buld_update`

 `def bulk_compare(old_models, new_models, key_fields, ignore_fields=None):`
 Compare two sets of models by `key_fields`.